Photo by Claudia Chapa

-Page is a mezzo soprano, voice teacher and arts administrator based in Austin, TX with a soft spot for new music.
+Page Stephens is a mezzo soprano, voice teacher and arts administrator based in Austin, TX with a soft spot for new music.

-Recent musical and operatic roles include Yvonne in Sunday in the Park with George with Austin Shakespeare, Cecilia March in Little Women with the Butler Opera Center, and the Dating Coordinator in Speed Dating Tonight! with Alamo City Opera.
-In addition to theatrical work, Page enjoys collaborating on recital and chamber music; highlights from the last few years include Harold Meltzer's Variations on a Summer Day and Aaron Jay Kernis’ Simple Songs with the UT Austin New Music Ensemble, Music for 18 Musicians for the Fast Forward Austin Festival, Drumming with both Sō Percussion and line upon line percussion, and a myriad of art song with pianists Chuck Dillard, Chien-Lin Lu, Robert McDonald, Kate Stubbs, and Charlie Magnone.
+Recital and ensemble highlights from the last few years include Harold Meltzer's Variations on a Summer Day and Aaron Jay Kernis’ Simple Songs with the UT Austin New Music Ensemble, Reich's Music for 18 Musicians for the Fast Forward Austin Festival, Drumming with both Sō Percussion and line upon line percussion, and a myriad of art song with pianists Chuck Dillard, Chien-Lin Lu, Robert McDonald, Kate Stubbs, and Charlie Magnone.
 She has performed roles with Austin Shakespeare, the Butler Opera Center and the Alamo City Opera.

-Page appears regularly with several Austin-based ensembles such as Ars Longa Ensemble, Austin Cantorum and Inversion Ensemble as both an ensemble member and a soloist.
-She was recently added to the artist roster for Conspirare and Tinsel Singers.
+Page appears regularly with several Austin-based ensembles such as Ars Longa Ensemble, Austin Cantorum, Inversion Ensemble and the Tinsel Singers as both an ensemble member and a soloist.
+She was recently added to the artist roster for Conspirare.

 In addition to performing, she maintains a busy private studio of voice students.
 Her students have gone on to study voice or musical theater at Peabody Conservatory and Northwestern, Trinity, Ouachita Baptist and Florida State Universities.

 She received her Bachelor of Arts from Duke University where she studied with Verdi soprano Susan Dunn and her Master of Music from UT Austin.
 Prior to singing, Page studied dance for 15 years – she owes a great deal to those instructors for teaching her how to listen and exposing her to a wealth of music.